aljazfrancic/crypto-sniping-bot/docs/architecture.md

 ---

-**🏗️ This architecture is designed for enterprise-grade cryptocurrency trading with emphasis on security, performance, and reliability.**
+**🏗️ This architecture is designed for professional-grade cryptocurrency trading with emphasis on security, performance, and reliability.**